mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 gcloud auth activate-service-account --key-file key.json
 ```

-**Gotcha Warning**: Due to [an apparent bug in GCP](https://stackoverflow.com/q/53410165/90388), the Docker image push to gcr.io will fail if you use your root GCP account (e.g., your @gmail.com account) or a service account you create through `gcloud`.
+**Gotcha Warning**: Due to [an apparent bug in GCP](https://stackoverflow.com/q/53410165/90388), the Docker image push to gcr.io (see the following section) will fail if you use your root GCP account (e.g., your @gmail.com account) or a service account you create through `gcloud`.
 {: .notice--warning}

 Next, run some commands to prepare your project for the rest of the tutorial: